 8- What are your salary expectations?

 Though that seemed like a simple question, it may knock you out of contest right away.
-You have to not overprice yourself, nor underestimate yourself.
+You have not to overprice yourself, nor underestimate yourself.

 So, the best strategy to answer this question is to search the company, the job and ask for salaries for those similar to you.
 Make sure you give an appropriate expectation after all.